Master of Science in Geosciences (Geology)

 Hands-on Activities

-Experiential learning is a fundamental aspect of the M.S. in Geosciences (Geology) program.
-Students participate in fieldwork, laboratory research, and collaborative projects under the mentorship of faculty advisors.
-Coursework includes assignments and evaluations designed to simulate professional geological investigations, such as soil sample analysis, geological mapping, and the application of remote sensing technologies.
+Experiential learning is a central component of the M.S. in Geosciences (Geology) program.
+Students engage in fieldwork, laboratory research, and collaborative projects under the guidance of faculty mentors.
+Coursework includes assignments that simulate professional geological investigations, such as soil analysis, geological mapping, and the use of remote sensing technologies.
+Beyond the classroom, students participate in regional and national conferences, presenting research, attending workshops, and networking with scientists and industry professionals.
+Many also contribute to faculty-led research projects, pursuing their own interests while supporting broader scientific objectives.

 What You’ll Learn: